Last Updated on July 27, 2022 by Luke Feldbrugge

 There are several options to refinance a VA loan every military member should know about.
 If you are currently paying on a VA loan and are thinking of refinancing to take advantage of lower interest rates, then this post has you covered.
 Taking the steps to refinance a VA loan may save you thousands of dollars over the life of your loan.

 Who better to walk you through the steps to refinance VA loans than a Homes for Heroes mortgage and loan specialist?
-Homes for Heroes has the largest network of real estate and lending specialists that give discounts to heroes like you, our military veterans.
-Refinancing can be tricky, but if you sign up, we’ll connect you with a mortgage specialist in your area that can walk you through the refinance process, provide you with options, and get you on your way to savings.
-There is no fee to you, no obligation, and no spam, just savings for you and your family.
+Homes for Heroes has the largest network of real estate and lending specialists that give discounts to heroes like you, our military members (active, reserve, national guard and veterans).
+Sign up today and we’ll connect you with a mortgage specialist in your area that can walk you through the refinance process, provide you with options, and get you on your way to savings.
+There is no fee to you, no obligation, just savings for you and your family.
 It’s our way of saying thank you.

 Refinance VA Loan Interest Rates